Dsinghbailey/eagle-lang/README.md

 Eagle is a natural language platform where you write instructions in plain English instead of code.
 Write `.caw` files with plain English, and Eagle's AI agents interpret and execute them using a comprehensive and customizable set of tools.
 Rather than generating code for you to run, Eagle directly executes your intent.
 Eagle agents can create, edit, and call agents, and write their own caw files.

+Eagle is moving towards becoming a natural language orchestration framework - think CrewAI/LangChain meets Claude Code.
+The basic idea is to strip an agent down into its basest parts: model and memory system, then expose everything else to the user and agents to modify.

 ## What Makes Eagle Different

 - **🗣️ Natural Language Interface**: Write instructions in plain English instead of learning syntax